timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-07
+# Today is 2019-09-09

 ## Objectives for the day:

-- Alphabetize the track segment list in Track Builder
+- Update the key performance indicators.
-- Clean up more levels
+- Snap some screenshots of Turbo Boom!
-- Take some screenshots
+  - Potentially create a screen grabber tool in Turtle Brains.
-- Continue polishing the pitch deck.
+- Polish the pitch deck

-- Attempt a fun surprise / polish feature, and see how it goes.
+## If still having time
-- Create new levels
+- Start filling out the presskit info.

 # Purpose